Express Yourself: Grason Ratowsky

 rampstyle #23 Ich.
 Mal wieder.

 Eine Ausgabe, die wir unserem Ich widmen.
 Uns.
 Mal wieder.
 Und nach unserer letzten rampstyle, die wir »Ich für mich« genannt hatten, schon wieder.
 Wunderbar.
 Wie wir uns diesem Ich ideal annähern?
-Wir empfehlen eine Kombination aus zwei Strategien:
+Wir empfehlen eine Kombination aus zwei Strategien.

 Similar articles